7Block Labs

 Cross-Chain Data Security

-• Implement cross-chain validation techniques, such as notarization or relays.
+• Get into cross-chain validation methods like notarization or relays.

 Secure Smart Contract Interaction

-• Signacles & secure multi-party computation (MPC) for key operations.
+• Use Signacles and secure multi-party computation (MPC) for important key operations.

 Privacy-Preserving Indexing

-• Use zero-knowledge proofs (ZKPs) for sensitive data validation.
+• Leverage zero-knowledge proofs (ZKPs) for validating sensitive data without exposing it.

 Conclusion